 Taking the capability of offering better returns into account by other products compared to the 15-year long term PPF, it can be said that new taxpayers should choose other options over PPF.

-For those who already have a PPF account, it would be a good idea to invest the minimum Rs.500 in this account and the maximum amount in ELSS.
+For those who already have a PPF accounts, it would be a good idea to invest the minimum Rs.500 in this account and the maximum amount in ELSS.